peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

-True if this object's mantissa and exponent are equal to those of another object; otherwise, false.
+ `true`  if this object's mantissa and exponent are equal to those of another object; otherwise,  `false` .

 ### Exp